DigitMarketTM API Manager (DM-APIM) is a complete package to help manage your APIs and make them into tools that propel your business forward.

 - Common Web Attacks Protection - detects common web application security attack, resource hijack attacks, and session hijack attacks

 - Automation Detection - detects bots, crawlers, scanners, and other surface malicious activity

 - Integration with AV Scanning for File Uploads - detects malicious files uploaded through the web application

-- Trojan Protection - Detecting access to Trojans horses
+- Trojan Protection - detects access to Trojans horses

 - Identification of Application Defects - alerts on application miss-configurations

-- Error Detection and Hiding - Disguising error messages sent by the server
+- Error Detection and Hiding - Disguises error messages sent by the server

 How can I manage API consumption?